xuanhai0913/Nguyen-Xuan-Hai-s-Profile-Frontend/README.md

 A dedicated section showcasing my technical skills with relevant icons, including C++, JavaScript, Python, HTML, CSS, Node.js, React, GitHub, Git, and VS Code.

-### Projects Section:

-A section to display my projects, complete with project descriptions, images, and links to live demos or repositories.
-### Contact Section:

-A contact form for visitors to reach out to me, along with additional social media links for broader connectivity.